How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: Conclusion

 \section{Conclusion}

-We introduced RADII, a radius-resolved benchmark that maps the extrapolation frontier of crystalline generative models across 25 size configurations, ten materials, and five architectures, revealing that all models degrade by ${\sim}13\%$ in global positional error beyond training radii while local bond fidelity diverges from near-zero to over $2\times$ collapse, that no two architectures share the same failure sequence, that surface and interior errors grow in lockstep rather than from boundary effects, and that well-behaved models obey a power-law exponent $\alpha \approx 1/3$ whose in-distribution fit accurately predicts out-of-distribution error.
+We introduced RADII, a radius-resolved benchmark that maps the extrapolation frontier of crystalline generative models across 25 size configurations, ten materials, and five architectures, revealing that well-behaved models degrade by ${\sim}13\%$ in global positional error beyond training radii while divergent models fail in absolute structural fidelity and local bond fidelity ranges from negligible degradation to more than 2× error growth, that no two architectures share the same failure sequence, that surface and interior errors grow in lockstep rather than from boundary effects, and that well-behaved models obey a power-law exponent $\alpha \approx 1/3$ whose in-distribution fit accurately predicts out-of-distribution error.
 These findings establish output scale as a first-class evaluation axis and reframe the extrapolation frontier as a diagnosable, forecastable quantity, though we recognize that the current benchmark evaluates a geometry-conditioned subtask on idealized references under a constrained parameter budget and that frontier locations may shift under more realistic conditions or larger model capacities.
+A first probe of the capacity question, rerunning the two divergent models at their published parameter counts, shows that greater capacity can stabilize sampling, as observed for MatterGen, but does not by itself close the size-extrapolation frontier; DiffCSP remains unstable even at published scale.
 Future work will incorporate DFT-relaxed and Wulff-shaped references, introduce an unconditioned evaluation track with assignment-free metrics, evaluate architectures at their intended scales alongside controlled-budget comparisons, explore size-conditioned training strategies to push the frontier outward, and investigate whether the scaling law and frontier-diagnostic framework transfer to proteins, biomolecular assemblies, and amorphous solids.